unigiriunini/holy-grail-war-trpg/README.md

 ### Manual Replacement

 Before installing this system, you should rename any files that have `holy-grail-war-trpg` in their filename to use whatever machine-safe name your system needs, such as `adnd2e` if you were building a system for 2nd edition Advanced Dungeons & Dragons.
-In addition, you should search through the files for `holy-grail-war-trpg` and `MyFVTTSystem` and do the same for those, replacing them with appropriate names for your system.
+In addition, you should search through the files for `holy-grail-war-trpg` and `HolyGrailWarTRPG` and do the same for those, replacing them with appropriate names for your system.

 The `name` property in your `system.json` file is your system's package name.
 This need to be formatted `alphanumeric-lowercase`, and it must also match the foldername you use for your system.

-### Vue 3 MyFVTTSystem
+### Vue 3 HolyGrailWarTRPG

 **NOTE: The Vue 3 version is currently outdated and considered an advanced usage of Foundry due to it being a custom renderer.
 Only try it out if you _really_ like Vue and are feeling dangerous!**

 Alternatively, there's another build of this system that supports using Vue 3 components (ES module build target) for character sheet templates.

-Head over to the [Vue3MyFVTTSystem System](https://gitlab.com/asacolips-projects/foundry-mods/vue3holy-grail-war-trpg) repo if you're interested in using Vue!
+Head over to the [Vue3HolyGrailWarTRPG System](https://gitlab.com/asacolips-projects/foundry-mods/vue3holy-grail-war-trpg) repo if you're interested in using Vue!

 ### Getting Help